ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

-Before you start the docker-compose, check if the bamboo version in the ``build.gradle`` (search for ``com.atlassian.bamboo:bamboo-specs``) is equal to the bamboo version number in the Dockerfile of bamboo stored in ``src/main/docker/bamboo/Dockerfile`` or ``src/main/docker/bamboo/swift/Dockerfile``.
+Before you start the docker-compose, check if the bamboo version in the ``build.gradle`` (search for ``com.atlassian.bamboo:bamboo-specs``) is equal to the bamboo version number in the Dockerfiles of bamboo stored in ``src/main/docker/bamboo`` (``src/main/docker/bamboo/Dockerfile``, ``src/main/docker/bamboo/swift/Dockerfile``, ``src/main/docker/bamboo/c/Dockerfile``).
 If the version number is not equal adjust the version number in the Dockerfile.

-In case you want to enable Swift programming exercises, you need to change the specified Dockerfile in the docker-compose file ``atlassian.yml`` stored in ``src/main/docker``.
+In case you want to enable Swift or C programming exercises, you need to change the specified Dockerfile in the docker-compose file ``atlassian.yml`` stored in ``src/main/docker``.
 To use the Swift Dockerfile, change the following: